 Roundtable on Digital Millennium Copyright Act

-As co-chair of the New York Intellectual Property Law Association, Mitchell Stein will be participating in a bar association roundtable, hosted by the U.S. House Judiciary Committee, to discuss a report from the U.S. Copyright Office on proposed changes to the Digital Millennium Copyright Act of 1998 (DMCA).
+As co-chair of the New York Intellectual Property Law Association, Mitchell Stein participated in a bar association roundtable, hosted by the U.S. House Judiciary Committee, to discuss a report from the U.S. Copyright Office on proposed changes to the Digital Millennium Copyright Act of 1998 (DMCA).